 Has a financial professional ever asked you what the color of your money is?
 Many investors are unfamiliar with this terminology.
 Most individuals have not heard of this because their financial advisers are more interested in discussing the specifics of a particular product rather than how you will benefit from that product.
 What I see is that focusing on product versus color can harm your retirement.

 Let’s talk about the financial phases you’re going to go through, including the accumulation phase, the preservation phase, and the distribution phase.

-I’ll give you tangible ways to understand your asset allocation, and the logic behind why your allocation should always change with your financial phase, age, and investment time horizon.
-I see clients often that are confused about their investments, current allocation strategies, and their retirement plan.
+I’ll give you tangible ways to understand your asset allocation and the logic behind why your allocation should always change with your financial phase, age, and investment time horizon.
+I often see clients who are confused about their investments, current allocation strategies, and retirement plans.

 I find that many advisers and investors are more interested in their nest egg value.
 The logical reasoning behind this is that investors go through their accumulation phase looking at their account statements which only show the lump sum value.
 The common goal is for this VALUE is to create a financially secure retirement.
 Knowing where your income is coming from and maximizing income during retirement is your key to success.

 If I were to ask what’s the color of a dollar bill, what color comes to mind?